 You don't get intimidating and overly technical options to scan RAR archives to a nested depth of 4, but not scan TARs, for instance – there's just a simple 'scan archives, yes or no?' setting.

 Bitdefender only checks new and changed files in subsequent scans, though, and that makes a huge difference.
-Antivirus Plus took only 50 seconds to scan our test files in run #2, compared to nine minutes for Trend Micro.
+Antivirus Plus took only 50 seconds to scan my test files in run #2, compared to nine minutes for Trend Micro.

 The scanning engine is smart enough to manage simultaneous scans without difficulty, too.
 If you're running a lengthy full system scan, for instance, you can still run an on-demand scan of a recent download, or anything else you like.
 A window pops up to display the results of your second scan, while the first scan continues to run in the background.

 The total sum of this is a polished set of malware-hunting tools which go well beyond the basics, but remain easy to use for not-so-technical types.
-Experts might wish for one or two more fine-tuning options, but in general Bitdefender gets the configurability/ usability balance right.
+Experts might wish for one or two more fine-tuning options, but in general, Bitdefender gets the configurability/ usability balance right.

 Blocking malicious sites